SergejBre/SynchroTime/README.md

 # SynchroTime - Console client for setting the time and calibrating the RTC DS3231 module

+## Motivation.
+The real-time module on the [RTC DS3231](https://create.arduino.cc/projecthub/MisterBotBreak/how-to-use-a-real-time-clock-module-ds3231-bc90fe) chip has proven itself well in work with microcontrollers Arduino, Raspberry Pi, etc. According to the declared specification, it has thermal correction, so that the clock drift is within +-2 ppm (about 1 minute per year).
+But a large number of modules on the market do not meet the accuracy declared by the manufacturer, which is undoubtedly upsetting.
+Nevertheless, the manufacturer has provided for the possibility of correcting the clock drift, which is associated with the aging of the oscillator crystal in the range from -12.8 to +12.7 ppm.
+This correction value can be written to one of the registers on the DS3231 ([datasheet](https://datasheets.maximintegrated.com/en/ds/DS3231.pdf)).
+In addition, the manufacturer has provided a non-volatile memory in the module, into which calibration parameters and correction factors can be placed.
+The tool below can automatically calibrate the DS3231 module.

 ## About

 * Console application is used for fine tuning and calibration of the [RTC DS3231](https://create.arduino.cc/projecthub/MisterBotBreak/how-to-use-a-real-time-clock-module-ds3231-bc90fe) module [datasheet](https://datasheets.maximintegrated.com/en/ds/DS3231.pdf).